 Let's take a closer look at some of the specifics that relate to working with radicals.

-The radical symbol may also be referred to as a "radical sign", a "root symbol", or a "surd".
+The radical symbol may also be referred to as a "radical sign", a "root symbol", or in some situations as a "surd".

 The term "surd" refers to a number left in radical form for accuracy, which when written in decimal form would go on forever without repeating.
 The number under the root symbol is a rational number and is not a perfect square.
 Surds are roots that are irrational numbers.